NuzhatCSE/Computer-Graphics-Project/README.md

 ![CGM5 (2)](https://user-images.githubusercontent.com/85027870/169047005-f4726b69-6e91-4593-ae9f-934d024bd136.png)

-2) Then I have started writing C program in main.c file for creating the house.The house has- One roof with lines,
+2) Then I have started writing C++ program in main.cpp file for creating the house.The house has- One roof with lines,
    One front roof,
    One front wall and a door,